mumpf/knx-sensor/doc/knx-dev-beta-setup.md

     Flash: [======    ]  55.7% (used 145892 bytes from 262144 bytes)
     ============================ [SUCCESS] Took 34.60 seconds ======

-Now you successfully build the Firmware for the Sensormodule, containing a ETS configurable knx stack, a logic module with 80 logic channels, a one wire module für up to 30 one wire sensors and a sensor module for up to 7 measurements (temperature, humidity, air pressure, voc value, co2 value, brightness and distance).
+Now you successfully build the beta Firmware for the Sensormodule, containing a ETS configurable knx stack, a logic module with 80 logic channels, a one wire module for up to 30 one wire sensors and a sensor module for up to 7 measurements (temperature, humidity, air pressure, voc value, co2 value, brightness and distance).

 Precompiled firmware versions are not released anymore, you have always to compile your own.

 ## How to upload the Firmware to your Hardware

 Connect your device via USB to your PC